 Windows isn't perfect on the Steam Deck, but installing the OS (or booting from it with a microSD card) can help turn the Steam Deck into a laptop replacement.
 We're going to show you how to do a full installation to the SSD, as well as how to boot to Windows from a microSD card.
 The latter will keep the original SteamOS install intact.

 Before diving in, keep in mind that Windows 11 isn't technically supported on the Steam Deck.
 Windows 11 requires TPM, and the Steam Deck doesn't have that enabled.
-You can still install Windows 11 with the instructions below, but you may not receive Windows updates.
+You can still install

 Before actually installing Windows on the Steam Deck, I recommend you boot from a microSD card or USB drive first.
 This is completely reversible, so you can try out Windows without erasing anything on your Steam Deck.
 Windows isn't perfect on the Steam Deck, and reinstalling SteamOS is a big task on its own.